Influenza vaccine: Effectiveness

-A vaccine is assessed by its efficacy – the extent to which it reduces risk of disease under controlled conditions – and its effectiveness – the observed reduction in risk after the vaccine is put into use.
+A vaccine is assessed by its efficacy – the extent to which it reduces the risk of disease under controlled conditions – and its effectiveness – the observed reduction in risk after the vaccine is put into use.
 In the case of influenza, effectiveness is expected to be lower than the efficacy because it is measured using the rates of influenza-like illness, which is not always caused by influenza.
 Studies on the effectiveness of flu vaccines in the real world are difficult; vaccines may be imperfectly matched, virus prevalence varies widely between years, and influenza is often confused with other influenza-like illnesses.
 However, in most years (16 of the 19 years before 2007), the flu vaccine strains have been a good match for the circulating strains, and even a mismatched vaccine can often provide cross-protection.
 The virus rapidly changes due to antigenic drift, a slight mutation in the virus that causes a new strain to arise.

 The effectiveness of seasonal flu vaccines varies significantly, with an estimated average efficacy of 50–60% against symptomatic disease, depending on vaccine strain, age, prior immunity, and immune function, so vaccinated people can still contract influenza.
 The effectiveness of flu vaccines is considered to be suboptimal, particularly among the elderly, but vaccination is still beneficial in reducing the mortality rate and hospitalization rate due to influenza as well as duration of hospitalization.
 Vaccination of school-age children has shown to provide indirect protection for other age groups.
 LAIVs are recommended for children based on superior efficacy, especially for children under 6, and greater immunity against non-vaccine strains when compared to inactivated vaccines.

 From 2012 to 2015 in New Zealand, vaccine effectiveness against admission to an intensive care unit was 82%.
 Effectiveness against hospitalized influenza illness in the 2019–2020 United States flu season was 41% overall and 54% in people aged 65 years or older.
 One review found 31% effectiveness against death among adults.